Dramatic Film In Theaters Summer 2021

 For nearly 200 years, skeptics and critics have been trying to explain away what many Book of Mormon witnesses stated—that they had seen angels and hefted golden metal plates containing ancient inscriptions.
 To their dying days, these witnesses defended their testimonies even in the face of cruel mobs, the ridicule of society, and betrayal by friends.
 Why?

-WITNESSES, produced by the Interpreter Foundation, consists of four episodes to be released within days of each other.
+WITNESSES, produced by the Interpreter Foundation, consists of three episodes to be released within days of each other.
 Each will reconnect us with the history, the claims and counter-claims, and ultimately the stalwart consistency of each witness’ testimony.